eswan18/sklearn-api-deploy/README.md

 I've pretrained a linear regression model and stored it in Dropbox.

 You can download it with [this link](https://www.dropbox.com/s/q0iek2hu43oz3c0/iris_regression.pickle?dl=0).
-If you want to verify its hash, to make sure it's the file you expect, before unpickling it, run:
+If you want to verify its hash, to make sure it's the file you expect before unpickling it, run:
 ```bash
 md5 iris_regression.pickle
 ```
 You should get an md5 hash of `ca76ff2631132e4ec5841a2b798534ca`.

 You can see how this model was trained in the `notebooks/train_model.ipynb` notebook.
+There's nothing interesting in there and it's not meant to follow best practice; it's just a quick and dirty way to get a model we can use in our API.

 ## The API